arcology-network/binary-releases/content/developers/performnace/testnet-docker-allinone.md

 ### 1.1.
 Contents

 There are three major components in the docker container package.
 - A Testnet container

-- A Client container
+- A Client container (benchmarking only)
-- Transaction data files
+- Transaction data files (benchmarking only)

+> The client container and Transaction data files are for performance benchmarking only.
+If you aren't interested in doing benchmarking at this time, simply
+> download testnet container only.

-The transaction data files are pregenerated transaction data to facilite the test.
-They are part of the testnet installers, which need to be downloaded separately from **[here](https://github.com/arcology-network/benchmarking/releases)**
+The transaction data files are pregenerated transactions to facilite the test.They are part of the testnet installers, which need to be downloaded separately from **[here](https://github.com/arcology-network/benchmarking/releases)**

 ![alt text](./img/testnet-container.svg)